Independent store owners need to know about retail and digital disruption

 This is the time to really look at your business and put an exit plan into place for when you need it.

-The retailers suffering the most right now, as it has been for the last few years are the independent retailers.
+Coupled with the retail apocalypse, the retailers suffering the most right now, as it has been for the last few years are the independent retailers.

 They simply cannot compete with large retailers and the deep pockets required to stock, advertise and compete online.